thi-voltage-visionaries/team-bms/README.md

 **Explanation bms_reader.py**:

-- When you start the **bms_reader.py**, every twenty seconds a new json file is generated.
+- When you start the **bms_reader.py**, every fifteen seconds a new json file is generated.

 - Json file contains: **soc, voltage, current, temperature and capacity**.